DSilva27/gradient_cryoEM/README.md

 When calculating the gradient:
 * data/input/coord.txt : aligned coordinates of system with reference structure.
 * data/output/grad_??.json: jason files with gradients
-* MISSING: file that had rotated gradients to put them all in the same reference space
+* data/output/grad_all.json: file that has the accumulation of all the gradient (if multiple images are used)